 In 2013, Levchin sat down with talk show host Charlie Rose for a full-length interview, which appeared on the Charlie Rose Show on PBS.

-In 2016, he gave an extensive talk to immigration liberalization lobbying group FWD.us about his experience immigrating to the U.S. as a child and young adult.
+In 2016, he talked extensively to the immigration liberalization lobbying group FWD.us about his experience immigrating to the U.S. as a young adult.

 He also regularly publishes his thoughts and ideas on his Twitter account.

 - “I owe everything to this country.
 I want others to dream big, come here to start their businesses, and create American jobs.”